jovotech/jovo-framework/platforms/platform-facebookmessenger/README.md

 ## Platform-Specific Features

-You can access the Google Assistant specific object like this:
+You can access the Facebook Messenger specific object like this:

 ```typescript
 this.$facebookMessenger
 ```

-You can also use this object to see if the request is coming from Google Assistant (or a different platform):
+You can also use this object to see if the request is coming from Facebook Messenger (or a different platform):

 ```typescript
 if(this.$facebookMessenger) {